atadagg/Lookfor_Hackathon_2026_Munich/README.md

 13 Shopify tools + 5 Skio subscription tools, all conforming to the Hackathon Tooling Spec.
 Tools make HTTP POST calls to `{API_URL}/hackathon/*` endpoints.
 When `API_URL` is not set, agents use built-in mock responses for development.

+### MAS Behavior (Natural-Language Config)

+Update agent behavior in plain English—no YAML editing.
+Open the MAS Behavior sidebar in the dashboard and type instructions (e.g. "If a customer wants to update their order address, escalate instead of updating directly.").
+The system interprets and applies policies or behavior overrides.

 ### Escalation

 When the workflow manual requires escalation or the system cannot safely proceed: